SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/extra-fields.md

 If you add a field with database name `x_field` to the `ticket` table, the value will be stored in 1 of these 2 places:

-* If it's a FK, the actual value is stored in related table. `ticket.x_field` holds only the reference
+* If it's an FK, the actual value is stored in a related table. `ticket.x_field` holds only the reference
 * Otherwise, the value is stored in `ticket.x_field`

 ### The extra_fields table